 First of all, let’s examine the basic elements of design forms:

-- The structure or form layout encompasses the order of input fields and logical connections between them.
+- The structure or form layout encompasses the order of input fields and logical connections between them providing a seamless and intuitive user experience.

 - Input fields are the fields designed for user input; they are text fields, password fields, and various checkboxes.